AyrA/Gemini/Protocol.md

 ### 44 Slow Down

-The server demands, that the client to temporarily stop making requests.
+The server demands, that the client temporarily stops making requests.
-The status contains a sole integer that contains the number of seconds during which the client MUST not make further requests.
+The status contains a sole integer that contains the number of seconds during which the client MUST NOT make further requests.

 ### 50 Permanent Failure